-☐ Software architec cture include the structure of so ftware systems, their behavior, and the patterns that guide these elements, their r collaborations, and their comp osition.
+• Software architecture include the structure of software systems, their behavior, and the patterns that guide these elements, their collaborations, and their composition.

-☐ An architecture framework is defined in terms of views is the abstraction of the UML models in design set.
-Whereas architecture view is an abstraction of the design model, include full breadth and do information.
-Most real-world systems require four types of views: 1) Design: describes architecturally significant structures and functions of the design model.
+• An architecture framework is defined in terms of views is the abstraction of the UML models in the design set.
+Where as architecture view is an abstraction of the design model, include full breadth and depth of information.

+Most real-world systems require four types of views:

+1) Design: describes architecturally significant structures and functions of the design model.

 2) Process: describes concurrency and control thread relationships among the design, component, and deployment views.

 3) Component: describes the structure of the implementation set.